ibm-cloud-docs/vpc/bare_metal_server_troubleshoot.md

 {:tsResolve: .tsResolve}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Troubleshooting Bare Metal Servers for VPC (Beta)
+# Troubleshooting Bare Metal Servers for VPC
 {: #troubleshoot_bare_metal}

 The following topics cover common difficulties that you might encounter, and offers some helpful tips.